Now that we’re firmly into January, it’s time to determine what my goals for the year are.

-Last year was intended to be a year of reading, revision, and reflection.
+Last year was intended to be a year of querying/submitting, revision, and networking.

 Thusly, I listed my goals: